Service + Area

 • Primary nearby markets used in Tri-Peak's Diamond planning for steel fabrication include Joplin, Carthage, Seneca, Granby, Neosho, and Webb City.

-• When crews or deliveries need resequencing, Diamond routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Diamond routing decisions are checked against nearby commitments so the next move protects the active workface.

-• This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Diamond, MO Scope Types